KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 One way around it is formalizing the requirements in a more expressive programming language that extends SHACL, such as @SHACLJS2017.
 Ultimately, in order to ameliorate the limitations of this method, it is best combined with other methods, such as those for ontology design.

-# Case study: Antigen covid test knowledge graph
+# Case study: Antigen covid tests knowledge graph

 We used the described method to create a knowledge graph about antigen tests for SARS-CoV-2.
-Its source data was originally gathered from regulatory bodies for medical devices to perform statistical analyses of diagnostic performance of the antigen tests [@Kliegr2022].
-The source data includes evaluations of diagnostic performance of antigen covid tests, such as diagnostic sensitivity and specificity, that comes from several regulatory bodies from various countries and covers evaluations both from the tests' manufacturers and independent research institutes.
-The data was integrated into a XML file for the purposes of the afore-mentioned analyses.
-We set to create a knowledge graph out of this data to open it to a wider reuse.
+Its source data was originally gathered to create an overview of different evaluations of selected rapid antigen tests available on the Czech market ^[<https://covidtesty.vse.cz/english/test-evaluation-older-data/>] .
+The source data was collected manually from several regulatory bodies (MZČR, SÚKL, EU HSC) and were paired with evaluations of performance of antigen covid tests, such as sensitivity and specificity, that comes from independent studies from various countries.
+This data was integrated into an XML file.
+So, we set to create a knowledge graph out of this data to open it to a wider reuse and to perform a simple retrospective analysis over this data.

+Before the whole process there was an important step of studying the source data, as it was originally created for the web and was adjusted only for this purpose, we needed to understand the data to be able to give them proper semantics.
+Already at this point we discovered model challenges some described in [@Svatek2022].

-We started by capturing user requirements formulated as CQs, such as *"What is the sensitivity of given tests according to their manufacturers?"*.
-We analysed the questions and extracted terms and relations, such as *"sensitivity"*, *"test"*, or *"has manufacturer"* in the question given as an example.
+Then we started with the process of developing the knowledge graph by the first step of the proposed method, which is gathering user requirements.
+We captured user requirements formulated as CQs, such as *“What is the sensitivity of given tests according to their manufacturers?”*.
+In the second step we analysed the questions and extracted terms and relations, such as *“sensitivity”*, *“test”*, or *“has manufacturer”* in the question given as an example.

 ```ttl
 :DiagnosticSensitivity a rdfs:Class ;